jundalisay/maha/content/en/metaphysics/marcos-aquino-rivalry.md

 By plotting the shifts of leadership all the way from 1572 (when leadership switched to the Spanish), we arrive at our forecast that the Philippines entered into the neo-conservative or tyranny cycle in 2014 after supertyphoon Haiyan which shocked and awed the soul of Philippine society*.

-> According to Adam Smith, natural disasters are most effective in impacting the human mind<!--  and cause it to revert into metaphysics -->.
-One of the effects is the mental creation of gods for the sun, lightning, earthquakes, etc as polytheism, for the mind to console itself
+{{< n n="According to Adam Smith, natural disasters are most effective in impacting the human mind.
+One of the effects is the mental creation of gods for the sun, lightning, earthquakes, etc as polytheism, for the mind to console itself" >}}

 During that typhoon, the country was led by liberal Noynoy Aquino who was impotent in disaster response, just as the previous government was impotent in dealing with typhoon Ondoy and the Oakwood mutiny.
 This exposes the main problem with liberalism which is **weak governance**:

-{{< q a="Socrates" >}}
+{{< q a="Socrates" c="The Simple Republic by Plato, Book 8" >}}
-<p>In this [Democratic] State, you do not need to govern if you don't want to.
+In this [Democratic] State, you do not need to govern if you don't want to.
 No law forbids you to hold office.
 You do not need to go war if others do not want to go to war.
-Isn't this supremely delightful?</p>
+Isn't this supremely delightful?
-<cite>The Simple Republic by Plato, Book 8</cite>
 {{< /q >}}